jgbell100/datasciencerookie/_posts/blog/2017-12-29-facebook-sentiment-analysis.md

 * would give me a chance to learn about something completely new i.e. sentiment analysis

-In this post, I'll share the method I adopted on this task, and at the end, tell you how I could have done much more easily!
+In this post, I'll share the method I adopted on this task, and at the end, tell you how I could have done it much more easily!

 # Background